tristanpenman/json-preprocessor/README.md

 An $exec directive allows the output of an external command to be used as a value in a JSON document.

-Example:
+The command to be executed is provided as an array.
+The first element should be the path to an executable, with the remaining elements containing program arguments.

+For example, the following JSON snippet:

     {
         "timestamp": {
-            "$exec": "date"
+            "$exec": [ "/bin/date" ]
         }
     }

-Produces:
+would produce output similar to:

     {
         "timestamp": "Thu 25 Sep 2014 15:30:40 AEST"
     }

-Note that an $exec directive is *not* executed in a shell.
+Note that an $exec directive is *not* executed in a shell, which means that functionality such as pipes and shell built-ins are not available.

 ###$join###